 The Redwood Coast Energy Authority’s Board of Directors launched Community Choice Energy (CCE) in May of 2017 based on years of strategic planning and robust public engagement.
 The core goal is to maximize the use of local renewable energy while providing competitive rates to customers.

 - In 2012, RCEA’s Board adopted a Comprehensive Action Plan for Energy (CAPE) that established a vision for 2030 that includes Humboldt County no longer being a net energy importer and the majority of the community’s energy needs being met by renewable energy sources.

 - In 2013, RCEA finalized the RePower Humboldt Strategic Plan which further evaluated and reaffirmed the goal of Humboldt County meeting the majority of its electricity needs as well as a significant portion of its heating and transportation energy needs from local renewable resources by 2030.

 - In 2016, RCEA’s Board adopted CCE Launch Period guidelines calling for the program to “Maximize the use of local local renewable energy while providing competitive rates to customers.”

 - On March 28, 2019, RCEA’s Board adopted the target of a 100% clean and renewable electricity power generation mix for RCEA’s community choice energy program by 2025.
 Updates to CAPE are expected to be made by the end of 2019 to incorporate this new timeline.

 December 19, 2019 RCEA’s Board of Directors approved the final version of RCEA’s updated RePower Humboldt strategic plan, including plans for power procurement through 2030.

-May 1, 2020 RCEA will deliver its 2020-2021 Integrated Resource Plan to the California Public Utilities Commission, detailing RCEA’s power procurement plans and their alignment with statewide power planning goals.
+September 1, 2020 RCEA delivered its 2020 Integrated Resource Plan to the California Public Utilities Commission, detailing RCEA’s power procurement plans and their alignment with statewide power planning goals.